Dr. Joseph Johnson

 Science is for me: A case study of English language learner achievement, discourse and attitudes within an urban, middle school science classroom

 SEDU 471/472 (Formerly SEDU 594) Instructional Techniques for Science and Math

 SEDU 731 Applied Technological Integration in Education (Online)

-	Johnson, J. A., & Yerrick, R. K. (in review).
+Johnson, J. A., & Yerrick, R. K. (2013).
 Creating School Scientific Communities Among Urban Refugee ELL Populations.
 Proceedings of the National Association for Research in Science Teaching Annual Conference.

 Johnson, J., Wesley, W., Smith, M., Wolbert, S., Buckwalter, D., & Daily, J. (In Progress). iSupervise: An exploration of the use of the Apple iPad for student teaching supervision.